-Per the BLS, between 2016 and 2017 the U.S. labor market gained approximately 1.9 million jobs, leading to a reduction in the annual national unemployment rate to 4.4 percent for 2017, and 3.8 percent in seasonally-adjusted unemployment by May 2018.
-National real (inflation-adjusted) GDP grew a healthy 2.3 percent in 2017 (but still less that the 2015 annual growth rate of 2.9 percent).
+Per the BLS, between 2017 and 2018, the U.S. labor market gained 2.4 million jobs, leading to a reduction in the seasonally-adjusted, national unemployment rate from 4.4 percent in 2017 to 3.9 percent in 2018.
+National real (inflation-adjusted) GDP grew a healthy 2.9 percent in 2018, the highest since 2005.

-Figure 5 illustrates historical changes in real GDP (regionally as Gross Regional Product, or GRP) for the Chicago MSA, as compared to the nation as a whole, and a group consisting of the Top 10 MSAs in the U.S. All three categories experienced a GDP downturn during the recession in 2008/09, followed by a rebound.
-However, the Chicago MSA exhibited a slight contraction in 2013, later returning to growth levels comparable to, but lower than, the largest MSAs and the nation.
+Figure 5 illustrates historical changes in real GDP (regionally as Gross Regional Product, or GRP) for the Chicago MSA4, as compared to the nation as a whole, and a group consisting of the Top 10 MSAs in the U.S. All three categories experienced a GDP downturn during the recession in 2008-2009, followed by a rebound.
+The Chicago MSA, however, exhibited a slight contraction in